salimchami/planner/README.md

 # SC Planner
 <h2>Java Constraints Solver</h3>

-This constraints solver take a list of constraints a return the best solution defined by functional entities.
+This constraints solver take a list of constraints and return the best solution defined by functional entities.

-The problem to solve could be a school time table.
+For example, the problem to solve could be a school timetable.

 ## How To

-You must to create all problem entities and a list of constraints to solve your problem.
+You must to create all the problem entities, and a list of constraints to solve your problem.

-Check the tests directory containing an example of school time table solving.
+Check the tests directory containing an example of school timetable solving.

 ### Functional Entities